-After 167 years in business, TSB's undergone a customer-driven makeover by shortening its name and redesigning its logo.
-And to launch its new identity, the bank's rolled out a new advertising campaign via Special Group and Finch.
+After 167 years in business, TSB’s undergone a customer-driven makeover by shortening its name alongside a redesigning logo.
+To launch its new identity, the bank’s rolled out a new advertising campaign via Special Group and Finch.

 Playing on the emotions of male camaraderie, the New Zealand Transport Agency and Clemenger BBDO’s latest ad shows how drink driving could stop you from living your fullest life.